Youssef-hr/Simple-Network-Scanner/README.md

 # Simple-Network-Scanner
-A simple network scanner using Pyhton's socket library
+A simple network scanner using Pyhton's scapy library
 ## Network Scanner (Scapy)

 - Simple ARP sweep with optional TCP SYN scan, built with Scapy.
 Great as a minimal example project.